yGifoom/Italian-EU-election-analysis/README.md

 perhaps there is too much noise, clustering by parties might make this better

 - how much compromise must parties have to reach a high consensus? depending on the circoscrizione this number changes.

+- checking how polarized elections are in different parts of italy